Jobs and Education for People with Disabilities

-Denial of a reasonable workplace accommodation for disability or religious beliefs
+Being denied reasonable workplace accommodations for disability or religious beliefs

 Not All Employers Are Subject to EEOC Laws

 An employer must have a certain number of employees to be covered by EEOC-enforced laws.
-This number varies depending on the type of employer (such as business or government agency) and the kind of discrimination alleged (such as race or age).
+This number varies based on the type of employer and the kind of discrimination alleged.

-Federal agencies are covered by EEOC laws for all types of discrimination no matter how many employees they have.
+Federal agencies must follow all EEOC laws, no matter how many employees they have.

 Filing a Charge with the EEOC

 If you are being harassed or discriminated against, you can file a charge with the EEOC.
-You have 180 days from the date of the event to file a complaint.
-In some situations, this deadline may be extended.
+In most cases, you must file within 180 days of the event.
+You can:

-Federal employees and job applicants have a different complaint process.
+Federal employees and job applicants have different complaint procedures.

-Filing a Complaint with State or Local Government or with a Tribal Employment Rights Office
+Filing a Complaint with State or Local Government or Tribal Employment Rights Office

-Most states and many local governments have their own anti-discrimination laws and their own agencies that enforce them.
-These laws may offer protections beyond EEOC-enforced laws.
+Many state and local governments have their own anti-discrimination laws.
+These laws may offer extra protections beyond federal laws.